makeabilitylab/physcomp/communication/p5js-serial-io.md

 }
 {% endhighlight C++ %}

 We did it!
-Test it out!
+Below, we provide the full code links and a video demonstration.

 ### Video of DisplayShapeBidirectional